ziyuezhangd/accessibility-app/README.md

 Check [Notion-Development Lifecycle](https://www.notion.so/Development-Lifecycle-765c3a23d0ac4d3bb95618213883b4a8) for details

-If anything unexpected or undesired happens after you make a commit, push to remote, make a pull request or whatever, don't worry and contact the maintenance lead.
+If anything unexpected or undesired happens after you make a commit, push to remote, make a pull request or whatever, don't worry and contact maintenance lead.
 We will fix it together!

 ## Running
 Start frontend application for development, run: